 |Further details outdoors|

 The rear garden is fully paved and has container pots and pleasant flower borders.
-It overlooks open fields and the fells beyond and also the Pennine range can be seen.
+It overlooks open fields and the fells beyond, even the Pennine range can be seen.
 It catches the sun from early morning to late afternoon and is therefore perfect for al-fresco dining as it is very private.
 There is a selection of garden furniture to assist your relaxation and help you to enjoy the peaceful location.

 The Bistro garden is to the side of the property and is accessed from the kitchen/diner and is ideal for a quiet drink.